canalplus/rx-player/doc/api/Miscellaneous/Local_Contents.md

 manifest" which is close in semantics to DASH's own Manifest file, the MPD.

 This new Manifest format will be the only element you will need to generate on your side to play stored contents.
-As such, this what most of this documentation page is about.
+As such, this is what most of this documentation page is about.

 Note that the wanted content does not need to be completely downloaded before creating this local manifest.
 Playback can even begin while the content is still downloading.